Zivan-R/PROJECT-live-chat-social-media-app/README.md

 ### Notes:
-- The readme is being rewritten to include screenshots and setup instructions
+- The readme is being on updated to include screenshots and setup instructions
 - This app is being rewritten into a Microservices architecture with it's own full DevOps workflow

 # PROJECT: Social media app with a live chat [ENG/FR]